Skip to main content

 Group By: Week

-• Setting a List (Unique) aggregation on the User column creates one line per user.
+• Setting a List (Unique) aggregation on the User column adds one line per user.

-• Setting the Group By option to Week groups every occurrence of the user labor utilization by week, more specifically by the first day of each week at 12:00 AM.
+• Setting the Group By option to Week groups every occurrence of the user's labor utilization by week, more specifically by the first day of each week at 12:00 AM.

 Table titled 'Labor Utilization by Week' showing a list of users and corresponding dates grouped by week.